devsh0/SweetJson/README.md

     }
 }
 ```
 Here we are hardcoding `ArrayList` as the container.
-If that's not acceptable, you'll need to register more
+If that's not acceptable, you can insert data into the bag and
-specific types.
-That also means that you have to use specific types while declaring variables (so not cool).
+inspect it before creating a collection instance.
+The data stored in the bag is guaranteed to persist throughout the
+lifetime of a binding request.

 ### Generic Types

-`SweetJson` provides basic support for deserializing generic types.
+SweetJson provides basic deserialization support for generic types.
 Here's a (bad) example:

 ```json
 {